jack-thomas/recipes.jackthomas.io/_posts/2025-01-01-gingerbread-syrup.md

 ## Directions

-Combine (preferably whole) spices with water and molasses.
+Combine whole spices with water and molasses.
 Simmer until desired flavor is reached.

 ## Sources